-The only complaint heard from any of our participants was that you cannot see through the aluminum pot to know how much is left, which can lead to disappoint when the afternoon sleepies hit and there is no coffee left.
+The only complaint heard from any of our participants was that you cannot see through the aluminum pot to know how much is left, which can lead to disappointment when the afternoon fatigue hits and there is no coffee left.

-While it did have a brew time of 8:37 for a full pot, which is several minutes longer than both the Bonavita and Moccamaster coming in at 6:15 and 6:12 respectively, there were far fewer flaws in this machine than in its top two contenders.
+While it did have a brew time of 8:37 for a full pot, which is several minutes longer than both the Bonavita and Moccamaster (which came in at 6:15 and 6:12 respectively), there were far fewer flaws in this machine than in the other top contenders.

 The OXO was the only coffee maker to abide by the SCAA rules and keep brewing temperatures within five degrees of 200°F for five minutes.
 This resulted in a strong, slightly bitter and piping hot cup of coffee.
 The seasoned coffee drinkers in our office were delighted.

-Purely in terms of design, the OXO was a crowd favorite.
+In terms of design, the OXO was a crowd favorite.
 It had the fewest amount of delicate attachments and a sturdy composition that can handle a high volume of use.
 It also looks incredibly sleek and modern.
-This is not an unsightly kitchen necessity; it is a welcome futuristic addition.
+This is not an unsightly kitchen necessity; it is a welcome futuristic-looking addition.

-- The OXO – On Barista Brain 9-Cup Coffee Maker brewed coffee according to industry standards regarding temperature and brew time.
+- The OXO – On Barista Brain 9-Cup Coffee Maker brewed coffee according to industry standards for temperature and brew time.

-- It’s sleek stainless steel design look great on any countertop.
+- Its sleek stainless steel design looks great on any countertop.

-- This was the most user-friendly coffee maker we tested with only a button and a knob.
+- This was the most user-friendly coffee maker we tested, with only a button and a knob to operate.

 Runner-up pick: Bonavita – BV1900TS

 The Bonavita – BV1900TS was selected as the second best coffee maker in our testing.
 We have to qualify this by saying that bitterness was ranked as a negative rather than a positive.
-If you prefer bitter coffee, the Moccamaster might be a better fit.
+If you prefer bitter coffee, the Moccamaster might be a better fit for you.

-With that being said, the Bonavita brewed a wonderful, balanced and nutty cup of coffee in just six minutes.
-It came within three degrees of maintaining the temperature recommended by the SCAA, which was likely due to the fact that it had practically finished brewing by the time five minutes had passed, and the temperature was being measured again.
+Overall, The Bonavita brewed a wonderful, balanced and nutty cup of coffee in just six minutes.
+It came within three degrees of maintaining the temperature recommended by the SCAA.
+This was likely due to the fact that it had practically finished brewing by the time five minutes had passed and we measured the temperature again.

 Bonavita - BV1900TS